 Each year Dubelyoo features up to 50 artists and works with many of them to develop installations.
 These installations are designed to expand the artist’s creativity beyond the canvas into an immersive environment that engages audiences.
 Dubelyoo’s goal for AB+L is not only to provide an exciting environment to view art but to exhibit works in which people of color can see themselves and connect with the whole experience.

-As a visual artist, his depiction of urban life and culture have been sought after by brands like Sony, Champs, Microsoft, professional sports teams and Jack Daniels.
-Dubelyoo can also be found speaking at workshops and events on the topic of art and entrepreneurship.
+As a visual artist, his depiction of urban life and culture has continued to be sought after by brands like Sony, Champs, Microsoft, professional sports teams and Jack Daniels.
+Dubelyoo can also be found speaking at workshops and panels on the topics of art and entrepreneurship.

 As a curator, my aim is to produce art exhibitions that reflects and celebrates urban life.
 We take our shows to markets where they may not receive as many art and music events as some of the larger cities.
 Outside of having strong visual elements, we try to implement technology to complement the artwork and to stay ahead of art trends.